A few of my favorite books

 "Like the old tales you like," she says, smiling with the good times in her eyes, the times when we had Baba.
 "You have to weave two stories together to tell them both right."
 She presses her palms together, then opens them.
 "Like two hands."

-Jennifer Zeynab Joukhadar is a tremendously talented storyteller.
+Zeyn Joukhadar is a tremendously talented storyteller.
 In his wondrous book, he vividly reveals the story of a modern-day Syrian family from the point of view of Nour, the youngest daughter, woven together with the story of Rawiya, a girl who lived 800 years previously.
 Both girls have recently lost their fathers.

 Nour, along with her mother and her two sisters, leave New York City, where Nour was born and raised, to travel to their old home in Homs, Syria.
 Shortly after they arrive, war breaks out, their home is destroyed, and they are forced to become refugees.
 The story follows their perilous journey across an often war torn region as they attempt to make their way to Nour's uncle, who lives in Ceuta.